4 Min read

 When a WFH Certificate Does NOT Help

-• You are too sick to work at all — high fever, hospitalisation, or severe illness.
+• You are too sick to work at all, you have high fever, hospitalisation, or severe illness.
 Regular sick leave is the right route.

 • Your company has a binary policy: you are either at work or on sick leave, with no middle option